emtreila/OS/README.md

-# OS
-Operating Systems problems solved as part of my 1st-year coursework at UBB.
+# 🖥️ Operating Systems Practice Problems

+This repository contains a collection of **Operating Systems (OS)** practice problems which were part of my learning journey in understanding core OS concepts.
+The exercises cover topics such as process management, threading, inter-process communication, and shell scripting.
+---